Jonathan A. Edlow

 About

 Dr. Edlow is a Professor of Medicine and Emergency Medicine at Harvard Medical School and an internationally renowned expert on the diagnosis of patients with acute neurological emergencies.
 He lectures and publishes regularly on topics such as stroke, TIA, subarachnoid hemorrhage, and dizziness, among others.
-In 2021, he was asked to chair the Society for Academic Emergency Medicine GRACE-3 committee to create an evidence-based guideline on the management of patients with acute dizziness and vertigo in the ED, the first of its kind; it was published in 2023.
-Although other Neurology and ENT guidelines address BPPV, this SAEM guideline deals with the overarching management of patients with acute dizziness.
+He has published over 270 articles, book chapters and editorials and given over 125 international presentations in 30 different countries.

 Dr. Edlow graduated from the University of Maryland School of Medicine in 1978 after which he completed a three-year internship and residency in Internal Medicine at the old Boston City Hospital.
 Since 1981, he has practiced full-time emergency medicine.
 He was Vice Chairman of the Department of Emergency Medicine at Boston’s Beth Israel Deaconess Medical Center until 2020, and he remains active educationally, academically, and administratively.
+Dr. Edlow was the chairperson and lead author of the Society for Academic Emergency Medicine GRACE-3 evidence-based guideline on the management of patients with acute dizziness and vertigo in the ED, published in 2023.
+This SAEM guideline was the first ever to cover with the overarching management of patients with acute dizziness.

 He is also a recognized expert in Lyme and other tick-borne diseases.
-He has published over 230 articles, book chapters and editorials.
-He has also written 3 books for the lay public.
+He has also written three books for the lay public.
 The first, Bull’s Eye, was an award-winning account of the history of Lyme disease.
 Another, The Deadly Dinner Party, is a collection of true medical detective stories published in 2009 and favorably reviewed in the New York Review of Books.
+In addition, Dr. Edlow has consulted with health care systems internationally with a focus on educational programs and quality assurance.